bytemind-de/nodejs-client-extension-interface/README.md

 # Node.js CLEXI
 Node.js CLEXI is a lightweight **cl**ient **ex**tension **i**nterface that enhances connected clients with functions of the underlying operating system using a duplex, realtime Websocket connection.

-Currently available extensions:
+Currently available extensions (activate via settings):
 * clexi-broadcaster - a simple Websocket message broadcaster
-* clexi-http-events - receives events at the 'event' endpoint and broadcasts them via the Websocket connection
+* clexi-http-events - receives HTTP events via '/event' endpoint and broadcasts them via the Websocket connection
 * ble-beacon-scanner - scans for Bluetooth BLE beacons and broadcasts their data
-* runtime-commands - (deactivated by default) execute runtime commands
+* runtime-commands - execute runtime commands
-* gpio-interface - (deactivated by default) register Raspberry Pi GPIO items (buttons, LEDs, custom), send and receive data
+* gpio-interface - register Raspberry Pi GPIO items (buttons, LEDs, custom), send and receive data

 CLEXI works as a web-server as well and can host the client application if required (e.g. just put the files in the www folder).